sdg002/AzureTrials/arm-template-basics/readme.md

 [[_TOC_]]

 # About this article
 I have presented a simple step by step hands on guide to understand **Azure ARM** templates.
-There is a widely held belief that Azure ARM templates are terribly complicated and therefore there is a need for 3rd party solutions.
-It my humble opinion and hope that at the end of this hands on guide I will be able to convince you otherwise.
+There is a widely held belief that **Azure ARM** templates are terribly complicated and therefore there is a need for 3rd party solutions.
+It my humble opinion and hope that at the end of this step-by-step hands on guide I will be able to convince you otherwise.

 ---